Frederick Campbell, 3rd Earl Cawdor: Later political career

 He succeeded in the earldom in 1898 and served briefly under Arthur Balfour as First Lord of the Admiralty.
 Lord Cawdor took a leading part in the Conservative opposition to Lloyd George's budget of 1909 and in drafting resolutions for the reform of the House of Lords in 1910.
+He also notably opposed the Housing, Town Planning, etc. Act 1909.

 He was also involved in Pembrokeshire local affairs, and as Chairman of the Great Western Railway from 1895 to 1905 greatly improved the service.
+In 1903 he was described by Joseph Chamberlain as “the best chairman now living".
 In 1904 he was elected unopposed as a member of Pembrokeshire County Council to represent the Castlemartin ward.

 Lord Cawdor was an officer in the Royal Carmarthen Artillery, a Militia unit, where he was lieutenant-colonel in command from 24 September 1892 until he retired on 5 November 1902.
 During these years he was promoted to colonel and appointed an aide-de-camp to King Edward VII.

 Family

+Lord Cawdor married Edith Georgiana Turnor, daughter of Christopher Turnor and Lady Caroline Finch-Hatton, daughter of 10th Earl of Winchilsea, on 16 September 1868 at Stoke Rochford Hall.
+They predominantly live in London at 74 South Audley Street.
+They had ten children: